-The truth is, these double chocolate cookies are too good to pass up.
+The truth is, these double chocolate chip cookies are too good to pass up.
 Buttery, ultra chocolatey, oozing with chocolate chips and probably the softest cookies you’ll ever eat.
-I’ve made them 3 times in the last 2 weeks, and not once did anyone pass them by.

 Chocolate aficionados – it’s time to get baking.